hakavlad/nohang/README.md

 ## Some features

 - `SIGKILL` and `SIGTERM` as signals that can be sent to the victim
-- impact on the badness of processes via matching their names with regular expressions
+- impact on the badness of processes via matching their names and cmdlines with regular expressions
 - possibility of restarting processes via command like `systemctl restart something` if the process is selected as a victim
 - GUI notifications: OOM prevention results and low memory warnings
 - `zram` support (`mem_used_total` as a trigger)